 Porter Road’s high prices are largely due to its responsible sourcing practices.
 The company buys meat from farmers who practice sustainable and humane farming, which is more expensive than conventional farming methods.
 Still, you can find reasonably priced products on Porter Road’s website.

 Snake River Farm, Crowd Cow, and Omaha Steaks are a few of its direct competitors.
 Snake River Farm is generally pricier, but it has beef wagyu on offer.
 Besides locally, Crowd Cow sources meats from international suppliers, giving you a chance to try something new.
-Omaha Steaks has side dishes and desserts besides meat cuts and delivers products to remote US territories and dependencies, unlike Porter Road.
+Omaha Steaks has side dishes and desserts besides meat cuts and delivers products to remote US territories and dependencies, while Porter Road ships items to customers in the mainland US only.